 - 1972 and 2009 — The University of California, Berkeley stopped conferring honorary degrees on commencement speakers — and everyone else — in 1972.
 There has been only one exception to that rule since: in 2009, the campus honored 42 former Cal students of Japanese descent.
 They received the degrees they had been working toward nearly seven decades before, when Japanese Americans were sent to internment camps during World War II.

-- 2020–present — The COVID-19 pandemic has significantly impacted the commencements for the classes that have graduated during this time, and the campus has had to reinvent the ceremony each semester according to what was feasible at that moment.
+- 2020–2022 — The COVID-19 pandemic significantly impacted the Commencements for the classes that graduated during this time, and the campus had to reinvent the ceremony each semester according to what was feasible at that moment.
 The Class of 2020, for example, attended a virtual mock ceremony at Blockeley University, a fantastical recreation of the campus built by students and alums using Minecraft.
 The Class of 2021 participated in a five-day, in-person procession at the Greek Theatre for graduates only in which they were masked, distanced, and walked across the stage one at a time to receive a symbolic diploma and have their pictures taken.
-All of the classes have received an official virtual ceremony, a symbol of how things have changed during the pandemic.
+The classes of 2020-2021 celebrated graduation through official virtual ceremonies, showcasing UC Berkeley’s adaptability and innovation during the pandemic.

 1864 | Newton Booth, California State Senator |